jank-lang/jank-lang.org/resources/src/blog/2025-10-03-community.md

 `persistent_string`.
 During analysis, jank will see that the function expects a `char const*` and will generate code to use a builtin conversion from jank object to `char const*`, which involves checking if the object is a `persistent_string` and then pulling out the underlying data.
-The IR for this looks like so:
+The optimized IR for this looks like so:

 ```llvm